 ECDs and iPods also play music.
 With music comes headphones or earbuds.
-These may be worn to listen to music only after 3:35pm if a student has to remain on campus.
+These may not be worn on the LS campus during the school day.

 Appropriate listening material is the purview of the parent.
 Our difficulty with headphones is not so much what is being listened to, but the fact that students feel compelled to listen at all times.
 The confiscation of headphones and iPods from students who are in violation of the above policy follows the same guidelines as outlined regarding the confiscation of cell phones and ECDs.
-To retrieve the ECD and headphones, aparent of the student will need to come to the LS/RSAdmin of fice between the hours of 8am and 3:35pm.
+To retrieve the ECD and headphones, a parent of the student will need to come to the LS/RS Admin office between the hours of 8am and 4:00pm.